nick6918/MyDeepLearning/README.md

 # MyDeepLearning

 ## Repo Intro
-This repo is to construct a DL library for learning and testing that includes:
+This repo is to construct a DL library for learning and testing some classic projects that includes:

   1, CNN, RNN model in pure Numpy, with all BP gredient calculation included.